 Geomagnetic Energy Emissions at Sacred Stone Sites

-Gilbert Le Cossec is a professional photographer who has spent many years developing techniques to capture images of Earth Energy emanating from sacred stones like Menhirs and Dolmens as well as old churches known to be built on top of megalithic sacred stone sites.
+Gilbert Le Cossec is a professional photographer who has spent many years developing techniques to capture images of energy emanating from inanimate objects such as large stones and buildings.
 The technique he developed, in the category of electro-photography, enables him to capture on film, non-visible sections of the electromagnetic spectrum.
 His technique is a development beyond the Kirlian photographic technique and is called Epiphanie.

 Le Menhir de Champ-Dolent, photographed by the Epiphanie technique, builds up resonant electromagnetic energy.